jazzband/django-debug-toolbar/docs/configuration.rst

   render of the profiling panel, but will exclude data.

   This value is used to determine the threshold of cumulative time to include the nested functions.
-The threshold is calculated by the root calls cumulative time divided by this ratio.
+The threshold is calculated by the root calls' cumulative time divided by this ratio.

 * ``SHOW_TEMPLATE_CONTEXT``